LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 | `WatchAppExtension` | `com.TEAMID.loopkit.Loop.LoopWatch.watchkitextension` |

 !!! warning "Loop dev Builders"
-    The name and identifier for "`Small Status Widget`" has been renamed to the more appropriate "`Loop Widget Extension`".
-If you are using released code - this won't affect you until the next release.
+    The name and identifier for "`Small Status Widget`" has been renamed to "`Loop Widget Extension`".
+This only affects those using dev branch until the next release.
 At that time, this table will be updated.

     If you are building with dev branch, follow the directions at [One-Time Changes](../gh-actions/gh-update.md#one-time-changes).

-!!! warning "Loop 2 to Loop 3 Builders"
-    Several people who built earlier versions of Loop with *Xcode* and are using the GitHub method say they can't find the *identifier names*.
-You can key off the **`IDENTIFIER`** instead of the **`NAME`** column in the table above.

-    Or

-    Follow the [`Delete Identifiers`](#delete-identifiers) instructions and then run Action: <code>Add Identifiers</code> again.
-You might not be able to delete the "Loop" identifier, so it will still begin with `XC`, but the others will appear with the short names shown above.

 ### Add or Review Configuration for Loop Identifier